 Big Nugget helped me trace the flower pedals using the small end of a plastic cup.

-We did two colors per pot and you need 8 pedals per flower.
-I did 12 pedals on one page and that left me enough to do one flower in each color and then mix the colors on the third flower.
+We did two colors per pot and you need eight petals per flower.
+I did 12 pedals on one page, leaving me enough to do one flower in each color and then mix the colors on the third flower.

 Glue the first four pedals down so they make a square.